ElMostafaIdrassi/OpenJPEGJNI/README.md

 OpenJPEG is an open-source JPEG 2000 codec written in C language.
 It has been developed in order to promote the use of [JPEG 2000](http://www.jpeg.org/jpeg2000), a still-image compression standard from the Joint Photographic Experts Group ([JPEG](http://www.jpeg.org)).
 Since April 2015, it is officially recognized by ISO/IEC and ITU-T as a [JPEG 2000 Reference Software](http://www.itu.int/rec/T-REC-T.804-201504-I!Amd2).

-## What is OpenJPEGDash and what does it bring ?
+## What is OpenJPEGJNI and what does it bring ?

 OpenJPEGJNI is a fork of the original OpenJPEG open-source project (as found on github : https://github.com/uclouvain/openjpeg/) that **fixes the broken JNI code and bindings.**